 Competition among brands to maximize discovery of mines and communities in their supply chain

-Some of the World’s most vulnerable communities have been deceived by the broken accountability chain and misguided discrimination
+Some of the World’s most vulnerable communities have been deceived by the broken accountability chain and undue discrimination

 There are two stages of knee-jerk, misguided response to upstream challenges exposed by supply chain activists.